 Chat to Caira about your dismissal.
 She answers questions, reviews contracts, and drafts statements in seconds: https://caira.unwildered.co.uk

-For senior executives, bankers, and directors, a dismissal isn’t just a career setback—it’s a financial crossroads.
-The difference between “unfair” and “wrongful” dismissal is not just legal jargon; it’s the difference between walking away with a statutory cap of £115,115 or fighting for a payout that can easily exceed £250,000, £500,000, or even £2 million.
-The Employment Tribunal is not where the real money is won.
-For those with long notice periods, lucrative bonuses, and share options, the High Court is the only arena that matters.
+For investment bankers, law firm partners, tech executives, and private equity or asset management professionals, dismissal is rarely just a personal setback—it’s a pivotal financial event.
+In these sectors, contracts are often complex, with long notice periods, deferred bonuses, profit shares, equity awards, or carried interest arrangements that can dwarf base salary.
+The difference between “unfair” and “wrongful” dismissal is not just legal jargon; it’s the difference between walking away with a statutory cap of £118,223 or fighting for a payout that can easily exceed £250,000, £500,000, or even £2 million.

 In 2023, the average High Court wrongful dismissal claim for FTSE 250 executives was £420,000.

-The largest reported settlement in 2024 exceeded £3.1 million, including lost LTIPs and deferred bonuses.
+The largest reported settlement in 2024 exceeded £3.1 million, including lost LTIPs and deferred compensation.

-Many senior professionals are surprised by how quickly the financial landscape shifts after dismissal.
-The most common misconceptions can cost you hundreds of thousands of pounds if not addressed early.
+Many high-value professionals are surprised by how quickly the financial landscape shifts after dismissal.
+The most common misconceptions can cost hundreds of thousands—or even millions—if not addressed early.

 The Tribunal Cap Is Irrelevant:

-If your employer alleges gross misconduct, you lose everything—notice pay, bonus, shares.
+If your employer alleges gross misconduct, you lose everything—notice pay, bonus, shares, profit share, or carried interest.
 The High Court doesn’t care if the investigation was “reasonable”; it only cares if you actually did what you’re accused of.
-This means the factual evidence is king.Mitigation Is Make-or-Break:

 You must prove you tried to find a new job.
 A weak mitigation log can slash your damages by 50% or more.
-Courts expect to see a detailed, timestamped record of every job search activity.Bonus Battles Are Complex:
+Courts expect a detailed, timestamped record of every job search activity, including approaches to headhunters, law firm recruiters, or VC/PE networks.Bonus, Equity, and Profit Battles Are Complex:

-Many executives don’t realise that being “under notice” on the bonus payment date can mean losing out on six-figure sums.
-Employers sometimes time dismissals to avoid paying bonuses, and proving this can be the difference between winning and losing.
+Many professionals don’t realise that being “under notice” on a bonus or vesting date can mean losing out on six- or seven-figure sums.
+Employers sometimes time dismissals to avoid paying bonuses, profit shares, or triggering vesting.

 Key Contentious Points